se-edu/guides/tutorials/javaFxPart1.md

 The following warning issued by Java runtime can be ignored.
 This warning appears when you use a later JavaFX version (e.g., 17) with a JDK version that doesn't support the _modules_ feature yet (e.g., Java 11).

 >WARNING: Unsupported JavaFX configuration: classes were loaded from 'unnamed module @...

+Similarly, the warning about the different versions (if any) can be ignored as well.

+>WARNING: Loading FXML document with JavaFX API of version ___ by JavaFX runtime of version ___
 </box>

 Congratulations!
 You have created your first GUI application!